chinamike65/hugo-tuolesi/content/book3/book3en.md

 Three times refers to the past, present, and future.

+##### 1) Prostration with the body

-1) The body bows to the divine power of Samantabhadra, and before all Tathagatas appear, he reappears in the body of the dust, and bows to the Buddhas one by one.
+The body prostrates before the divine power of Samantabhadra, and before all Tathagatas appear, he reappears in the body of the dust, and bows to the Buddhas one by one.

 First of all, you must have confidence in Samantabhadra Bodhisattva's vast deeds and vows.
-On this basis, you must recite all the Buddhas in the ten directions and three times in your heart, as shown in the merit field, right in front of you.
+On this basis, you must recite the names of all the Buddhas in the ten directions and three times in your mind, as shown in the merit field, right in front of you.

-Then visualize yourself transforming into a body equal to the number of dust particles in the buddha-fields, and bowing down in front of the buddhas one by one.
+Then visualize yourself transforming into a body equal to the number of dust particles in the buddha-field, and prostrating in front of the buddhas one by one.

 145

-There are many kinds of body bowing, including body bowing in Theravada, body bowing in Mahayana Buddhism, and body bowing in Tantra.
+There are many kinds of prostration, including prostration in Theravada, prostration in Mahayana Buddhism, and prostration in Tantra.

-These salutes are based on the classics, and they can eliminate karmic obstacles and accumulate blessings.
+These salutes are based on the classics, and they can eliminate karmic obstacles and help accumulate blessings.

 The most complete obeisance in Mahayana Buddhism is the prostration.

 Bend the thumbs of both hands to the palms, and put the palms together in a hollow shape, which looks like a wish-fulfilling treasure.

-First of all, put your palms together on the top of your head to "promise your guru", which has three functions: you can be reborn in a pure land; you can eliminate the karma that goes against your guru; and you can get the guru's blessing.
+First of all, put your palms together on the top of your head to "prostrate to your guru", which has three functions: you can be reborn in a pure land; you can eliminate the karma that goes against your guru; and you can receive the guru's blessing.

-Secondly, putting the palms together on the forehead to "promise to the Buddha" also has three functions: it can eliminate the karma of not respecting the Buddha and Buddha statues; get the blessings of the Buddhas and Tathagatas; eliminate the karma created by the body, such as killing, stealing, sexual immorality, etc.
+Secondly, putting the palms together on the forehead to "prostrate to the Buddha" also has three functions: it can eliminate the karma of not respecting the Buddha and Buddha statues; obtain the blessings of the Buddhas and Tathagatas; eliminate heavy karma created by the body, such as killing, stealing, sexual immorality, etc.

-Thirdly, putting the palms together to "promise to the Dharma" also has three functions: it can eliminate the karma of slandering the Dharma; get the blessing of the Dharma;
+Thirdly, putting the palms together to "prostrate to the Dharma" also has three functions: it can eliminate the karma of disparaging the Dharma; obtain the blessing of the Dharma;
+eliminate the karma created through non-virtuous speech, such as lying.

-Finally, putting the palms together in the heart to "promise to the Sangha" also has three functions: to eliminate the karma of disrespecting the Sangha's treasure.
+Finally, putting the palms together over the heart to "prostrate to the Sangha" also has three functions: to eliminate the karma of disrespecting the Sangha's treasure.

-Bodhisattva is the holy Sangha; Arhats and transcendent Dharma protectors belong to the Sangha; get the blessings of Sangha, get the blessings of Bodhisattvas, Arhats, and transcendent Dharma protectors; eliminate the karma of the mind, which is the karma generated by the mind, such as greed, anger, clinging to wrong views, etc.
+Bodhisattvas are the holy Sangha; Arhats and transcendent Dharma protectors belong to the Sangha; obtaining the blessings of Sangha, we obtain the blessings of Bodhisattvas, Arhats, and transcendent Dharma protectors; eliminate the karma generated by the mind, such as greed, anger, clinging to wrong views, etc.

 146

-Then open the palm of the hand, stretch the arm forward, and visualize the wish-fulfilling jewels in the palm of the hand becoming innumerable, making offerings to the Buddhas, Tathagatas, and Guru Three Jewels.
+Then open the palms of the hand, stretch the arms forward, and visualize the wish-fulfilling jewels in the palm of the hand becoming innumerable, as offerings to the Buddhas, Tathagatas, and Guru Three Jewels.

-Next, throw the whole body on the ground, spread out the body, and pay homage to the Three Jewels of the Guru.
+Next, throw the whole body on the ground, stretch out the body, and pay homage to the Three Jewels of the Guru.

-It is said in the scriptures that after saluting like this, future generations will obtain the blessing of the throne of the wheel-turning throne a thousand times the number of dust particles on the ground pressed by the body.
+It is said in the scriptures that after saluting like this, future rebirths will obtain the blessing of the wheel-turning throne a thousand times the number of dust particles on the ground compressed by the body.

-Therefore, some masters say that if you know that the prostration has these qualities, you will wish your body to be taller and your hands and feet to be longer.
+Therefore, some masters say that if you know that the prostration has these qualities, you will wish you were taller and your hands and feet were longer.

-Because the Three Jewels of the Guru are the most profound and perfect field of blessings, whatever karma you do will bear the fruit, and you will feel the good fruit of being respected by others, and you will be respected by others from generation to generation.
+Because the Three Jewels of the Guru are the most profound and perfect merit field, whatever deeds you perform will bear fruit, and you will feel the good fruit of being respected by others, and you will be respected by others from generation to generation.

-Many people are not respected in society, and their words and actions are not taken seriously; or they are not respected at home, they are contradicted by children, etc., the prostration will soon change.
+Many people are not respected in society, and their words and actions are not taken seriously; or they are not respected at home, their children contradict them, etc. Prostration will soon change all this.

-Prostration can also combat arrogance, and prostration is also a method of whole-body exercise, which can cure many serious diseases.
+Prostration can also combat arrogance and pride, and prostration is also a method of whole-body exercise, which can cure many serious diseases.

-2) The intention is to pay homage to as many Buddhas as dust in a single dust, in the assembly of Bodhisattvas in various places, and the dust of the endless Dharma realm is also the same, and deeply believe that all Buddhas are filled.
+##### 2) Rejoice

+>
+>In each dust particle, there are Buddhas as numerous as dust particles,
+>
+>And each Buddha attends assemblies of Bodhisattvas.
+>
+>As the dust particles in the boundless dharma realm are the same,
+>
+>I deeply believe that they all are graced by Buddhas.
+>

-First contemplate the various merits and virtues of the Buddhas and Tathagatas in the heart, and praise and rejoice;
+First contemplate the various merits and virtues of the Buddhas and Tathagatas in the heart, and praise and rejoice.

 147

-Then imagine that in every particle of dust, there are all the Buddhas of all the number of dusts, preaching sutras and teachings in the assembly of Bodhisattvas, and convinced that this is the case in the endless dharma realms of the ten directions, and every particle of dust fills all Buddha Tathagata.
+Then imagine that in every particle of dust, there are innumerable Buddhas, more than the the number of dust particles in the universe, preaching sutras and teachings to the assemblies of Bodhisattvas, and convinced that this is the case in the endless dharma realms of the ten directions, and every world is filled with Buddha Tathagata.

-Or imagine that in every mote of dust in our southern Jambuvidpa continent, there are all Buddhas and Bodhisattvas in the merit field filling the void, and at the same time arousing great reverence, devotion, and joy to the Buddhas and Bodhisattvas.
-This is the intention to bow.
+Or imagine that in every mote of dust in our southern Jambudvipa continent, there are Buddhas and Bodhisattvas in the merit field filling the void, and at the same time arousing great reverence, devotion, and joy to the Buddhas and Bodhisattvas.
+This is the intention to prostration.

 When bowing with your mind, you should visualize many Buddhas and Bodhisattvas in your heart, especially you must be able to visualize your root guru clearly, and you must have great pure trust in and joy towards your guru.

-Then, we must also consider the merits of the body, speech, and mind of Buddhas and Bodhisattvas, and the merits of the teacher's body, speech, and mind.
+Then, we must also consider the merits of the body, speech, and mind of Buddhas and Bodhisattvas, and the merits of the guru's body, speech, and mind.

-The more you think about it, the more your faith and desire will increase, and your heart will become more pure.
-This is also a kind of salute.
+The more you think about it, the more your faith and desire will increase, and your mind will become purer.
+This is also a kind of prostration.

-3. The speech bows and bows each with a sea of ​​sounds and sounds, and there are endless wonderful sounds and words, which will be used in all future kalpas, and praise the Buddha's deep sea of ​​merits and virtues.
+##### 3. Prostration of Speech

+>
+>Each copy of myself sends forth an ocean of sounds,
+>
+>Speaking limitless wonderful words endlessly
+>
+>Unto all kalpas to come,
+>
+>Praising the ocean of profound merits of Buddhas.
+>

 Visualize that there are innumerable pores on your body, each pore has innumerable heads, each head has innumerable mouths, and each mouth is reciting the praises of Buddhas and Bodhisattvas.

-In this way, there are infinite sounds
+In this way, there are infinite sounds.

 148